Home » All Recipes » Main Dishes » Copycat Ruth’s Chris Stuffed Chicken Recipe

 Two chicken breasts on a plate with mashed potatoes.

-Once the chicken is fully cooked, remove it from the oven and allow it to sit at room temperature for about 5 minutes for the juices and cheese to settle.
+Once the chicken is fully cooked, remove from the oven and allow it to sit at room temperature for about 5 minutes for the juices and cheese to settle.
 Then transfer to a plate or platter and serve.

 Two stuffed chicken breasts on a plate next to a knife.

-More Easy Homemade Copycat Recipes
+More Easy Steakhouse-Inspired Recipes

 Ruth’s Chris Stuffed Chicken Breast Copycat Recipe